What you should know

 Under another provision, if the police, suspecting you of drinking and driving, test your blood-alcohol level and it’s over .08, they can give you a 90-day administrative driving prohibition.
 They can also charge you under the Criminal Code with impaired driving.
-(For more, see our information on impaired driving, no. 190.)
+(For more, see our information on impaired driving.)

 If you are convicted of a driving-related offence under the Criminal Code, you receive an automatic driving prohibition (in addition to other penalties).
 For example, if you are convicted of impaired driving, dangerous driving, or hit and run, you are automatically prohibited from driving for one year.
 The judge can order a longer driving prohibition, depending on the facts of the case and your overall driving record.